luci-a-u/Portfolio/README.md

 - `index.html` - Main HTML structure of the portfolio
 - `styles.css` - Custom styling with a sleek blue theme and arrow-style bullets
 - `theme-toggle.js` - Script for light/dark mode toggle
-- `Cover-Letter.pdf` / `Resume.pdf` - Downloadable versions of my resume and cover letter
-- `Cover-Letter.jpg` / `Resume.jpg` - Image previews of documents

 ---